Getting a puppy is a big decision. It can bring a lot of love into your home, but can also mean some adjustments.

 The basic essentials - £225 - This can include everything from a bed, food and water bowls, toys and chews to keep them stimulated, pet food to a lead, collar and tag.
 Prices vary and its key to remember your pet will grow quickly so owners should shop around for the best deal.
 Food should be calculated as part of an owner's monthly outgoings, usually around £25 for medium-sized dogs.
 Use our puppy shopping list to find out exactly what you need to buy and where you can get it online.

 Routine health care - £150 - Make sure you budget for flea, worming and vaccinations.
 Initial vaccinations for puppies and kittens might come to £150 depending on size and breed.
 Annual boosters will cost around £40 after that.
 Find out the average cost of vaccinations in your area.
 Vaccinations, as well as flea and worm medication, are preventive treatments so they’re not covered by insurance.
-But when you take out a pet insurance policy with us you can get a VetBox flea and worm prevention subscription half price for two months.
+However, ManyPets Flea, tick and worm plan offers treatment that can protect your pet against these parasites.
+You’ll get a discount on the plan and you don’t need to have an insurance policy to buy it.

 Vet bills and insurance - £15-32+ (monthly) - The most common claim for vet treatment can cost almost £500, and some other long-term issues like hereditary heart diseases can cost up to £5,000 to manage.
 Many owners choose to take out pet insurance so their pets have access to the best treatment without having to worry about the bill.
 The average annual cost of insurance is £386 for dogs but the cost of insurance will depend on the type of policy you take, where you live, your pet’s age and breed.